Prague Metro: Basic information

-The Prague Metro has three lines, each represented by its own colour on the maps and signs: Line A (green, 17 stations, 17 km), Line B (yellow, 24 stations, 26 km) and Line C (red, 20 stations, 22 km).
-There are 61 stations in total (three of which are transfer stations) connected by nearly 66 kilometres of mostly underground railways.
+The Prague Metro has three lines and one "Line D" under construction, each represented by its own colour on the maps and signs: Line A (green, 17 stations, 17 km), Line B (yellow, 24 stations, 26 km) and Line C (red, 20 stations, 22 km).
+There are 58 stations in total (three of which are transfer stations) connected by nearly 66 kilometres of mostly underground railways.
 Service operates from 4–5 am until midnight, with two- to three-minute intervals between trains during rush hours and four to ten minutes between trains at other times.
 Nearly 600 million passengers use the Prague Metro every year (about 1.6 million daily).

 The system is run by the Prague Public Transit Company Co.
 Inc. (Czech: Dopravní podnik hlavního města Prahy a.s., DPP), which also manages the other means of public transport around the city, including the trams, buses, five ferries, the funicular to Petřín Hill, and the chairlift inside the Prague Zoo.

 Since 1993, the system has been connected to commuter trains and buses, and also to "park-and-ride" parking lots.
 Together, they form an extensive public transportation network reaching further from the city, called Prague Integrated Transport (Czech: Pražská integrovaná doprava, PID).
 Whilst the large system is zonally priced, the Metro is entirely inside the central zone.

 Many stations are quite large, with several entrances spaced relatively far apart.
 This can often lead to confusion for those unfamiliar with the system, especially at the central hubs such as Můstek or Muzeum.
 In general the stations are well signposted even for those unfamiliar with the Czech language.
-The Prague Metro is very safe.

 System layout and stations

-The Prague Metro system is laid out as a triangle, with all three lines meeting in the centre of the city at three interchange stations.
+The Prague Metro system is radial, with each line running through the city centre from termini in the outskirts; however, the lines do not meet at a single central station.
+Rather, the three lines form a triangle in the centre of the city, with three interchange stations at the vertices of the triangle: Florenc, Můstek, and Muzeum.
 Each interchange station has two halls, one hall for each line.

 The depth of the stations (and the connecting lines) varies considerably.
 The deepest station is Náměstí Míru, located 52 m under the ground.
 Parts of the tracks in the city centre were mostly bored using a tunnelling shield.
 Outer parts were dug by a cut-and-cover method, and these stations are only a few metres under the surface.
 Part of Line B runs in a glassed-in tunnel above the ground.

 Most stations have a single island platform in the centre of the station hall (tunnel) serving both directions.
 The sub-surface stations have a straight ceiling sometimes supported by columns, while the deep-level stations are larger tunnels with the track tunnels on each side.
 The walls of many stations are decorated using coloured aluminium panels; each station has its own colour.
 Some stations are considered among the finest in Europe.